 Molecular Cell Biology

-Since then he operates as professor at the Institute for Zoology at the TU Braunschweig and additionally leads the research group of Molecular Cell Biology at the Helmholtz-Centre for Infection Research.
+Since then he operates as professor at the Institute for Zoology at the TU Braunschweig and additionally heads the research group of Molecular Cell Biology at the Helmholtz-Centre for Infection Research.